Rajab Bursi: Education and Later Life

 Bursi received a traditional juristic education in the town of Hillah, being accomplices with Fakhr al-Muhaqqiqin, al-Shahid al-Awwal, and al-Karaki, however he is never mentioned in any hagiographical works until the 17th century "Wasail al-Shia" by Hurr al-Amili.

 Bursi was also a Mujtahid, and allegedly wrote a full treatise on Fiqh, making him an Ayatollah by modern standards.

-Rajab al-Bursi was eventually forced out of Hillah by a "group of envious monkeys", most likely a group of heavily orthodox jurists, and he eventually migrated to Sabziwar in Khorasan, then to Mashhad, which at the time was under the Sarbedars following the Ilkhanate collapse.
+Later on, he came in contact with various Hermetic doctrines propagated by the Hurufi movement of Fazlallah Astarabadi, such as Correspondence, the Microcosm–macrocosm analogy and Transcendentalism.
+This eventually forced him out of Hillah by a "group of envious monkeys," most likely a group of heavily orthodox jurists, and he eventually migrated to Sabziwar in Khorasan, then to Mashhad, which at the time was under the Sarbedars following the Ilkhanate collapse.
 There is a story pertaining to Bursi: that as he was being oppressed in Hillah, he received a vision of a "large light" coming from the East (Khorasan), which prompted him to travel.
 Bursi wrote most of, if not all of his works in Mashhad, as all manuscripts have been traced or found in Mashhad.

 After the Sarbedars collapsed, Bursi once again fled, from Mashhad all the way to Ardestan, to a small village, known as Beheshtabad, where he died, and is currently buried.
 He is known by the people of the village as "Shaykh-e-Biyabani".
 His tomb is in poor condition but receives thousands of pilgrims yearly.

 Theology

 Rajab al-Bursi evidently had access to many archaic Twelver works, such as the source material of the famous Kitab al-Wahida by Ibn Jumhuur.
 The source of most controversy upon him, however, has been the many sermons in his magnum opus (Mashariq Anwar al-Yaqin), where Ali purportedly makes various gnostic declarations, such as the self-declaration of "I am the First, I am the Last".
 However, these sermons are fairly tame among the "high maarifah" strain of Twelver Imamism, and have had a fair share of theologically conform interpretations.
-The Shaykhi Hierophant, Kazim al-Rashti, wrote a multi-voluminous commentary on one of these sermons.
+The Shaykhi Hierophant Kazim al-Rashti, wrote a multi-voluminous commentary on one of these sermons.

-Bursi believes that God, ineffable and transcendent, beyond all form and likeness, in an almost neo-platonic sense where the One is the Monad, created the "Word", which is the Kalimah, Qalam, and Light of Muhammad identified across Islamic literature, and that Word was used to create creation.
+Bursi believes that God, ineffable and transcendent, beyond all form and likeness, in a neoplatonic sense where the One is the Monad, created the "Word", which is the Kalimah, Qalam, and Light of Muhammad identified across Islamic literature, and that Word was used to create creation.
 It is through this belief that he receives the most criticism, along with his alleged Sufi-tendencies due to him quoting a hadith of Junayd al-Baghdadi in his work Mashariq al-Amaan.

 These sermons are: Khutbatul Tutanjiyyah (the Sermon of the Two Gulfs), Khutbatul Iftikhariya (the Sermon of Pride) and Hadith al-Nawraniyya (the Tradition of Luminous light).